 - increase students' educational attainment whilst at school and

 - engage with parents to help them support their children in their post-secondary choices.

 The Future Moves team works in partnership with schools and their communities, bringing together University and industry partners to create a suite of engaging interactive activities for students in years 5-12.
 The team also work closely with local indigenous communities to develop activities specifically designed to encourage the participation of Aboriginal and Torres Strait Islander students.

-Future Moves enables CSU to build a breadth and depth of engagement across a wide range of school, community and industry partners with over 50 external partners, 70 partner schools and 14,000 school students involved in the program each year.
+Future Moves enables Charles Sturt to build a breadth and depth of engagement across a wide range of school, community and industry partners with over 50 external partners, 70 partner schools and 14,000 school students involved in the program each year.